AJGreaves/picflip/README.md

 3. **Player info display**
     - At the top of the dashboard the players name is displayed with their chosen avatar.
-    - Underneeth this is the display to show their heighest score (out of 5 stars) for the currently selected difficulty level.
+    - Underneath this is the display to show their highest score (out of 5 stars) for the currently selected difficulty level.
     - The star display changes if a different level is selected.

 4. **Difficulty selection buttons**
-    - Players can select from three difficutly levels: Easy (8 cards), Medium (12 cards) and Hard (16 cards).
+    - Players can select from three difficulty levels: Easy (8 cards), Medium (12 cards) and Hard (16 cards).
-    - The difficilty buttons are coloured green, yellow and red for users who can't read to tell them apart.
+    - The difficulty buttons are coloured green, yellow and red for users who can't read to tell them apart.
     - Selecting any of these buttons turns any face-up cards back over and reshuffles the cards.

 5. **Character selection buttons**
-    - Players can choose from three different disney movie characters to disaply on the memory cards.
+    - Players can choose from three different Disney movie characters to display on the memory cards.
     - Selecting any of these buttons turns any face-up cards back over and reshuffles the cards.

 6. **Mute button**